 Walking Man (1988), George Segal

 First cast in 1988 by Rutgers graduate George Segal, this bronze sculpture can be found outside the Jane Voorhees Zimmerli Art Museum.
 Walking Man is positioned in midstride, a pause that suggests reflection, indecision, or even regret in the midst of forward motion.
+The piece is a gift of the George and Helen Segal Foundation, Inc. in honor of Jeffrey Wechsler.

 The Tuning Fork Oracle (1997), Alice Aycock